andrewhercules/marketplace/README.md

 - [x] Create a basic version of the app
 - [ ] Investigate ngMessages to show error messages
+- [ ] Change $http GET request and use ngResources
 - [ ] Limit users to using only one voucher code
 - [ ] Explore creating a /mycart route
 - [ ] Refactor code further (e.g. consider using multiple controllers)